policykit/policykit/docs/source/gettingstarted.rst

 After defining scopes you are able to install your app to your Slack workspace to test it and generate API tokens.

-Go back the "Basic Information" page and expand the "Install your App section".
+Go back to the "Basic Information" page and expand the "Install your App section".
 Then click "Install to Workspace".

 **Setting Your .env**